We love penguins and this easy penguin craft uses our free printable template to make it even more simple for you to create with your child.

 All you need to do then is put your bubble wrap covered palm into some blue paint and then place your hand down onto the colored cardstock or paper to make your bubble wrap prints.
 Do this until your paper is covered.

 Once it is dry grab your glue sticks and stick your painted penguin onto your background.

 Make a really simple cotton ball penguin by glue cotton balls onto the penguin’s belly, the texture of this craft make it a really nice one for preschoolers and kids in kindergarten too.

 I’ve used pom poms and black paint as that was what we had at home but for a quicker version that won’t involve you having to wait for paint to dry you could color the penguin’s body using a bingo dauber instead or just color it with a black pen for something even simpler.

 Change the blue cardstock that I’ve used to white cardstock or use white paint instead of blue.

 Instead of the painted background that I’ve done you could glue your penguin onto blue paper and use white pens or paint to make snowflakes in the background or maybe use some snowflake stickers.

-You could also try using bleeding tissue paper for the background to turn this into more of an art project.
-You can see how this is done in our sled winter art project.
+You could also try using bleeding tissue paper for the background to turn this into more of an art project and this would be a great craft for older kids too.
+You can see how this technique is done in our sled winter art project.

 More Winter Crafts For Kids